filberthiu/Excel_Project-Data_Analytics/0_Resources/Datasets/README.md

 # 💿 Datasets

-This folder is a consolidated list of datasets used throughout the course.
+This folder is a consolidated list of datasets used for the project.

 ## Datasets